-Voltage ph-ph (phase-to-phase)8 The present phase-to-phase bypass voltage (V).
+Voltage ph-ph (phase-to-phase) The present phase-to-phase bypass voltage (V).
 Current The present bypass current for each phase, in amperes (A).
 Frequency The present bypass frequency in hertz (Hz).
-Voltage ph-N (phase-to-neutral) The present phase-to-neutral bypass voltage (V).
+Voltage ph-N (phase-to-neutral)10 The present phase-to-neutral bypass voltage (V).
 Total power The present total active bypass power (for all three phases) in kilowatts (kW).
 Power The present active bypass power for each phase in kilowatts (kW).
 Active power is the time average of the instantaneous product of voltage and current.
 Peak current The bypass peak current in amperes (A).
 Power factor The present bypass power factor for each phase.
 Power factor is the ratio of active power to apparent power.
 Max.
-RMS current The present maximum RMS current for each phase in amperes (A).
+RMS current The present maximum RMS current.